dboland77/weather-app/README.md

 1. Full Testing using Jest and Enzyme.
 2. If the app continues to grow or more functionality is required it could be refactored to use Context for state management (or Redux).
 3. As the app looks like a mobile application we could make it fully mobile using a framework like [Ionic]("https://ionicframework.com/").
+4. Deploy to a hosting service like Netlify or Heroku.